timvandermeij/mobile-radio-tomography/README.md

 * SVD
 * Truncated SVD

-Run `python2 dashboard.py` in a terminal to open the dashboard.
-The toolbar allows you to change the used reconstructor and start the reconstruction and visualization process.
+Run `python2 control_panel.py` in a terminal to open the control panel.
+The toolbar allows you to change the reconstructor and start the reconstruction and visualization process.

 Running the tests
 =================